 Sometimes, a tumor is removed, or people take drugs that block the action of aldosterone.

 Aldosterone, a hormone produced and secreted by the adrenal glands, signals the kidneys to retain more sodium and excrete more potassium.
 Aldosterone production is regulated partly by corticotropin (secreted by the pituitary gland) but mainly through the renin-angiotensin-aldosterone system (see Figure: Regulating Blood Pressure: The Renin-Angiotensin-Aldosterone System).
 Renin, an enzyme produced in the kidneys, controls the activation of the hormone angiotensin, which stimulates the adrenal glands to produce aldosterone.

-Hyperaldosteronism can be caused by a tumor (usually a noncancerous adenoma) in the adrenal gland (a condition called Conn syndrome), although sometimes both glands are involved and are overactive.
+Hyperaldosteronism can be caused by a tumor (usually a noncancerous adenoma) in the adrenal gland (a condition called Conn syndrome or primary hyperaldosteronism), although sometimes both glands are involved and are overactive.
 Sometimes hyperaldosteronism is a response to something else (a condition called secondary hyperaldosteronism), for example, certain diseases, such as very high blood pressure (hypertension) or narrowing of one of the arteries to the kidneys(.